-Can you close your eye just for one short moment before reading further and imagine… you are on a beautiful beach, with white sand, a blue lagoon and gorgeous rainforest behind you and you hear the sound of the Indian Ocean gently kissing the shoreline, while softly falling into a day dream state of mind…..
+Can you close your eye just for one short moment before reading further and imagine… you are on a beautiful beach, with white sand, a blue lagoon and gorgeous rainforest behind you and you hear the sound of the Indian Ocean gently kissing the shoreline, while softly falling into a daydream state of mind…..

-I’ve never been to the Mauritius before, but the popular phrase from Mark Twain says already enough: “You gather the idea that Mauritius was made first and then heaven, and that heaven was copied after Mauritius.”
+I’ve never been to Mauritius before, but the popular phrase from Mark Twain says already enough: “You gather the idea that Mauritius was made first and then heaven, and that heaven was copied after Mauritius.”

 A popular honeymoon destination and a luxury hot spot for celebrities and jet setters, Mauritius looks like one of the closest things to paradise on earth.
 But from what I gathered at this exclusive presentation, it’s not only the blue lagoons, the palm trees and the exotic sands that make the place so attractive.
 It is the mix of cultures, the never-ending festivals and celebrations that bring extra spices to your holiday experience.
-The local food represent the colourful culture mix as well and is influenced by the French, Chinese, Creole, and Indian traditional cuisine.
+The local food represents the colourful culture mix as well and is influenced by the French, Chinese, Creole, and Indian traditional cuisine.

-The resourt has been designed in 2003 by the famous Mauritian architect Maurice Giraud and its architecture was inspired by the colonial residences of the sugar cane plantation owners.
+The resort has been designed in 2003 by the famous Mauritian architect Maurice Giraud and its architecture was inspired by the colonial residences of the sugar cane plantation owners.
 Utmost attention has been given to the natural environment: seaward with the coral reef and landward towards the volcanic peaks.
-The striking colours of the landscape and the lush gardens give a serenity and sense of wellness to Maradiva.
+The striking colours of the landscape and the lush gardens give serenity and a sense of wellness to Maradiva.